The In-Law Suite: Welcome to a Home-Within-the-Home

 On an upswing for a number of years, in-law suites have redefined the idea of living together for the modern family.
 These “homes-within-the-home” are stylish accommodations for in-laws, returning children, or overnight/weekend guests.
 And, they come in all shapes and sizes - from a garage studio apartment to a first-floor master bedroom, a refinished basement, or a tiny cottage on the grounds of the primary residence.

-A spacious one-bedroom garage apartment is an attractive option as a guest house or suite for an adult child.
-It features a full bathroom, kitchen, and living room. (view this plan # 149-1838)
+This spacious 1-bedroom garage apartment is an attractive option as a guest house or suite for an adult child or in-laws.
+It features a full bathroom, kitchen, and living room. (view this plan # 196-1049)

 Together but Separate